 Mosquito Menace in India: Chinks in Health Care Establishment

-Dengue (caused by Aedes aegepti ) and Chikungunya ( caused by Aedes albopictus) , both have struck different parts of India in a deadly way during this monsoon season.
+Dengue (caused by Aedes aegepti ) and Chikungunya ( caused by Aedes albopictus), both have struck different parts of India in a deadly way during this monsoon season.
 Dengue is a viral disease common in tropical especially in areas where mosquitoes are not well controlled.
 Transmitted by the Aedes mosquito, both dengue and chikungunya spread when the mosquito bites an affected person & then a healthy person.
-Aedes is small mosquito with black and white stripes on its legs and back.
-It thrives in places overflowing with sewage, rubbish-heaps and puddles of water flooding dirt lanes and shacks.
-It prefers congested cities, domestic atmospheres and mostly breeds in man made containers that collect water.
+Aedes is a small mosquito with black and white stripes on its legs and back.
+It thrives in places overflowing with sewage, rubbish-heaps, and puddles of water flooding dirt lanes and shacks.
+It prefers congested cities, domestic atmospheres and mostly breeds in man-made containers that collect water.
 It normally bites in the early morning and late afternoon hours.

 Chikungunya figures are even more appalling.
-There had been over couple of thousands suspected cases with nearly hundred dead in India.
+There had been over a couple of thousands of suspected cases with nearly a hundred dead in India.
 Surprisingly, reporting on the disease situation the Health Ministry has indicated a total number of 1695 confirmed cases with ‘no deaths’ as of Nov.
 4. A total number of 40 cases have been reported from Delhi and National Capital Region (NCR).
 Apart from Delhi, the maximum number of confirmed Chikungunya cases have been reported from Maharashtra (684) followed by Karnataka (294) and Andhra Pradesh (248).
-Others affected states are Gujarat, Tamil Nadu, Madhya Pradesh, Kerala, Rajasthan and Pondicherry.
+Other affected states are Gujarat, Tamil Nadu, Madhya Pradesh, Kerala, Rajasthan, and Pondicherry.

 These statistics notwithstanding, the major questions arise here: who is responsible for this situation and who is the actual culprit (except the vectors) for these epidemics?

-Blame game has become part of the process nowadays.
+The blame game has become part of the process nowadays.
 While the municipal bodies put the onus on the citizens to check the spread of these epidemics, citizen’s lament at the callousness of municipal authority.
 From Municipal authorities to citizens, all are guilty and can be considered as culprits.
 Experts believe, more care should have been taken since the last strike of dengue in 1996, which got more than 10,000 people affected in Delhi.
-Shockingly, the carelessness and total apathy towards creating a better healthy ambience has again brought back the epidemics in a larger scale.
+Shockingly, the carelessness and total apathy towards creating a better healthy ambiance has again brought back the epidemics on a larger scale.

 It has been rightly observed that the system is not the only one to be blamed.
-We, the common Indian, if not less are equally responsible.
+We, the common Indians, if not less are equally responsible.